Sign up now for a

 It was one of those cheap pay-by-the-minute phones you get at retail stores.
 His old government-issued phone had been stolen, he said, and he’d been instructed to get a new one.
 He liked this one better anyway.
 The old phone’s battery died after a day.
 This one could go at least three before he needed to charge it again.

 His one-sided conversation continued.
-As he talked about phone calls, there was an unexpected change of subject that revealed why this man valued his cheap cell phone so much.
+As he spoke about the remarkable reception it had for having such a tiny antenna, there was an unexpected change of subject that revealed why this man valued his cheap cell phone so much.
 He began to talk of his father and sister and of his attempts to locate them.
-He hadn’t seen his father in a decade, his sister for nearly twice that.
-The phones helped him to stay in contact with services that were helping to track them down.
+He hadn’t seen his dad in a decade, his sister for nearly twice that.
+The phone helped him stay in contact with services helping to track them down.
 I found myself more interested in his disjointed tale.

 He was lonely.
 I could see it in his eyes as he skipped, without any real point of transition, from the subject of his family to the cans of tuna in his sack to the bag of cat food he’d bought at the dollar store for $1.10.
 The food was only a dollar, he told me.
 The ten cents was the tax.